SecretFox/DressingRoomTweaks/README.md

 * Backspace to clear preview.
 * Esc,W,S,A or D to exit dressing room.
 * V to toggle vanity camera.

+**About: Trash / Favorite**
+* Favorited clothes will appear at the top of the list
+* Trashed clothes will appear at the bottom, if "Show Hidden" checkbox is disabled they will be completely hidden

-**Unowned Colors Checkbox**
+**About: Unowned Colors Checkbox**
 When disabled Left/Right arrow keys will skip unowned colors.
 If there are no available colors then clothing won't be previewed.

-Keyboard control can be disabled with `/option DRTweaks_keyboard false` chat command.
+Keybinds can be disabled with `/option DRTweaks_keyboard false` chat command.

 **Known Issues**
-* When switching from chat back to dressing room, user has to click on checkbox/scrollbar/searchfield for the added keybinds to work again.
-* When switching from searchbar to chat input, user has to double click chat before they can start typing.
-* Im not sure i can put player into combat stance, and the scrollbar steals focus so the normal keybind wont work.
-So at least currently player has to open dressing room with weapon already out.
+* Combat stance can't be changed while dressing room is active

 [![alt text](https://i.imgur.com/812P61A.png "Download")](https://github.com/SecretFox/DressingRoomTweaks/releases)
 Install: unzip to `SWL\Data\Gui\Custom\Flash`